Networking-for-Arduino/Arduino-Networking-API/ArduinoNetLibsTestReport.md

 With listed pull request applied, remaining issues are

 * WiFi.h doesn't include WiFiClient.h
-* after using static IP, DHCP is not possible.
-The problem in the ESP32 WiFi library used in the firmware ([PR](https://github.com/espressif/arduino-esp32/pull/8848)).
 * hostname is not sent with DHCP request

 pull requests: